 How are egg donors screened?

-Reputable fertility practices follow the guidelines from the American Society of Reproductive Medicine (ASRM) with oversight from the American Food and Drug Administration (FDA).
+Reputable fertility practices follow the guidelines from the American Society of Reproductive Medicine (ASRM) with oversight from the U.S. Food and Drug Administration (FDA).

 For the egg donor, the process starts when a young woman connects with a clinic or agency that provides egg donation services.
 During the initial screening, the donor completes a thorough questionnaire categorizing her family history, personal medical history, and some of her personal achievements and lifestyle choices.
 She will also likely answer why she would like to be an egg donor.